jordanknapp00/Smash-Character-Picker/README.md

-# Smash Character Picker (v6.0)
+# Smash Character Picker (v6.4)

 A program designed to pick random matchups for the game Super Smash Bros.
 For those of us who don't like using the random character option, because it usually results in an unfair matchup.
 Instead, this program uses a tier list to create a matchup that is fair.
 Tier lists are defined in a `.txt` file.
 There are some additional settings to customize the experience, as well as some systems to ensure novel matchups are generated.
 Also includes a soundboard featuring 21 sound effects!

 ## Usage

 When you launch the program, the first order of business will be to load a tier list.
 Simply use the "Load" button in the bottom left corner of the window.
 Once you find your tier list file, if it is valid, the program will open it without issue.
 To learn how to format your tier list correctly, see the next section.
 When the tier list is loaded, you are now ready to generate matchups!
 Simply hit the "Generate" button, and a matchup will be generated.
 If you don't like the matchup you got, just use the "Skip" button.
 Normally players will never be allowed to get the same fighter twice in one session.
-But if you skip the battle, players will eventually be able to get that fighter again.
-See the section on the "Cannot Get" buffer for more details.
+There are two exceptions to this: if that fighter is on that player's favorites list, or if you skip the battle.
+Those are the only situations where a player may get the same fighter twice in one session.

 ### Switching Fighters